 Brazil’s Amazon monitoring programs illustrate the power of integrating human, animal, and environmental health by using satellite tracking to identify deforestation hotspots, while field teams monitor wildlife for pathogens such as the Ebola-related Marburg virus – this made them detect an unusual die-off of bats16, prompting pre-emptive quarantines to prevent an outbreak17.

 Regional strategies are key in addressing health risks that span one health approach, complex and challenging in terms of effective coordination across sectors, but once in place, they enable faster responses to emerging threats like zoonotic diseases, pollution, and biodiversity loss.
-In Southeast Asia and Africa, collaboration initiatives have improved disease detection and
+In Southeast Asia and Africa, collaboration initiatives have improved disease detection and prevention while promoting stronger cross-border cooperation, such as the case of deforestation, food security, and gorilla monitoring integration in Rwanda18 and Uganda.

 The growing need for health diplomacy